 ART EXECUTIVE MEMBERS

-Lyn Allison, former Senator and former Leader of the Australian Democrats.
+Lyn Allison, former Senator from 1996 to 2008, and former Leader of the Australian Democrats.

 Carmel Benjamin AM, founder and former Executive Director of the Victorian Court Information and Welfare Network Inc. Former Chairperson of the Victorian Women’s Prison Council, and consultant to the Law Reform Commission and to the Public Advocate.